The Non-Federal Program and FAA Certified AWOS

 The Non-Federal Program and AWOS Maintainers

 The Non-Federal Program not only oversees the production and acquisition of AWOS systems, but also the maintainers who work on them as well.
-To qualify as a AWOS maintainer and receive verification authority from the Non-Federal Program a technician must complete the following:

 - Hold a General Radio-Telephone Operator’s License (GROL) license from the FCC after passing an FCC-administered exam.